Chapter 5123:1-5 Clothing Allowance

 (5) The department shall issue its decision in writing which may include any prerequisites for the county board to receive assistance.
 Generally, assistance will be made available for a twelve-month period.

-(1) Upon the grant of assistance, the county board shall submit the following reports to the department on a quarterly basis:
+(1) Upon the grant of assistance, the county board shall submit to the department on a quarterly basis:

 (a) Financial statements;